Limnology and Oceanography Research Exchange (LOREX)

 Letter of Support

-- From the thesis advisor indicating support for their student to participate in the exchange program, and their student’s potential to conduct the research and be an international collaborator.
+- Required – Letter from the thesis advisor indicating support for their student to participate in the exchange program, and their student’s potential to conduct the research and be an international collaborator.

-Students should select an alternate host institution and indicate this choice including name(s) of potential collaborators on the application form.
+Students may select an alternate host institution on the application form.
 This information will be used to place highly-competitive applicants in the case that all slots at the preferred host institution are filled.

 Incomplete applications will not be considered.